pickyourtrail_logo

 • Child-friendly and family-friendly.

-• Green space in Singapore is massive in the centre.
+• Green space in Singapore is massive in the center.

 • It is cheap, convenient, and extremely photogenic.

-• Ideal to walk in nature, take pictures, have picnics, and study.
+• Ideal for walking in nature, taking pictures, having picnics, and studying.

 Top 5 Things to Do at Singapore Botanic Gardens